LCWRA FAQs

 What conditions usually qualify for LCWRA?

 There’s no fixed list of conditions that automatically qualify someone for LCWRA as everyone’s situation is looked at individually.
 But there are some common reasons why people are placed in the LCWRA group, such as terminal illness, cancer treatment, pregnancy risks, mental health conditions, or disabilities that make it unsafe or unreasonable to work.
-LCWRA support could also be available to people with autism, ADHD, or sensory processing difficulties – especially if the workplace hasn’t made reasonable adjustments or the support just isn’t there.
+LCWRA is sometimes made available to people with autism, ADHD, or sensory processing difficulties if they struggle to initiate personal action or find it extremely difficult to cope with social engagement.

 Will LCWRA protect me from the benefit cap?